securenetworking/fastSockets/misc/manual.md

 ## us_timer_t - High cost (very expensive resource) timers

 **NOTE:** Many slow servers use one timer per socket.
-That is incredibly inefficient and so uSockets will only use one single us_timer_t per every one us_loop_t.
+That is incredibly inefficient and so fastSockets will only use one single us_timer_t per every one us_loop_t.
 A similar design is utilized in the Linux kernel and is how you should think of timers yourself.

 ```c
 /* Create a new high precision, low performance timer.
 May fail and return null */